Baba Farid: Legacy

 As mentioned under Biography above, Baba Farid is considered one of the founding fathers of the Chishti Sufi order.
 His teacher, Khwaja Bakhtiar Kaki was a disciple of Moinuddin Chishti and Baba Farid's most famous disciple is Nizamuddin Chishti of Delhi, making him an important link in the chain of Chishti masters in South Asia and a very influential spiritual master in South Asia.
 [See also Honor in Sikhism below.]

 One of Farīd's most important contributions to Punjabi literature was his development of the language for literary purposes.
 Whereas Sanskrit, Arabic, Turkish and Persian had historically been considered the languages of the learned and the elite, and used in monastic centres, Punjabi was generally considered a less refined folk language.
 Although earlier poets had written in a primitive Punjabi, before Farīd there was little in Punjabi literature apart from traditional and anonymous ballads.
 By using Punjabi as the language of poetry, Farīd laid the basis for a vernacular Punjabi literature that would be developed later.
 The English translation of Farid's devotional poetry by Rana Nayar was conferred with Sahitya Akademi Golden Jubilee award in 2007.

 The city of Faridkot bears his name.
 According to legend, Farīd stopped by the city, then named Mokhalpūr, and sat in seclusion for forty days near the fort of King Mokhal.
 The king was said to be so impressed by his presence that he named the city after Baba Farid, which today is known as Tilla Baba Farid.
 The festival Bābā Sheikh Farād Āgman Purb Melā' is celebrated in September each year from (21–23 Sep, for 3 days), commemorating his arrival in the city.Tilla Baba Farid The Tribune, 25 September 2007, Retrieved 1 November 2018 Ajodhan was also renamed as Farīd's 'Pāk Pattan', meaning 'Holy Ferry'; today it is generally called Pāk Pattan Sharīf.

 In Bangladesh, one of the largest districts of the country Faridpur District was named after him.
 It is believed that he established his seat in this town.

 Faridia Islamic University, a religious madrassa in Sahiwal, Punjab, Pakistan, is named after him, and in July 1998, the Punjab Government in India established the Baba Farid University of Health Sciences at Faridkot, the city which itself was named after him.

 There are various explanations of why Baba Farid was given the title Shakar Ganj ('Treasure of Sugar').
 One legend says his mother used to encourage the young Farīd to pray by placing sugar under his prayer mat.
 Once, when she forgot, the young Farīd found the sugar anyway, an experience that gave him more spiritual fervour and led to his being given the name.

-One of his descendants was Muhibbullah Allahabadi (1587–1648).